IMF Extended Credit Facility (ECF)

 The Extended Credit Facility (ECF) provides financial assistance to countries with protracted balance of payments problems.
-The ECF was created under the newly established Poverty Reduction and Growth Trust (PRGT) as part of a broader reform to make the Fund’s financial support more flexible and better tailored to the diverse needs of Low Income Countries (LICs), including in times of crisis.
-The ECF succeeds the Poverty Reduction and Growth Facility (PRGF) as the Fund’s main tool for providing medium-term support to LICs, with higher levels of access to financial resources, more concessional financing terms, more flexible program design features, as well as streamlined and more focused conditionality.
+The ECF was created under the Poverty Reduction and Growth Trust (PRGT) as part of a broader reform to make the Fund’s financial support more flexible and better tailored to the diverse needs of low-income countries (LICs), including in times of crisis.
+The ECF is the Fund’s main tool for providing medium-term support to LICs.

 Financial assistance tailored to country needs

 Purpose.
-Like its predecessor the PRGF, the ECF supports countries’ economic programs aimed at moving toward a stable and sustainable macroeconomic position consistent with strong and durable poverty reduction and growth.
-The ECF can also help catalyze additional foreign aid.
+The ECF supports countries’ economic programs aimed at moving toward a stable and sustainable macroeconomic position consistent with strong and durable poverty reduction and growth.
+The ECF may also help catalyze additional foreign aid.

 Streamlined and focused conditionality

-Under the ECF, member countries agree to implement a set of policies that will help them support significant progress toward a stable and sustainable macroeconomic position over the medium term.
+Under the ECF, member countries agree to implement a set of policies that will help them make progress toward a stable and sustainable macroeconomic position over the medium term.
 These commitments, including specific conditions, are described in the country’s letter of intent.

-The IMF has streamlined program conditionality to focus on policy actions that are critical for achieving the program’s objectives.
+The IMF’s program conditionality is streamlined and focused on policy actions that are critical to achieving the program’s objectives.
 ECF-supported programs should be based on the country’s own development strategy and aim to safeguard social objectives.
-Related documentation requirements have been made more flexible, by allowing the first and subsequent program reviews to be completed as long as there is a valid poverty reduction strategy paper covering a year from the date of the program review to describe how the current macroeconomic policies advance implementation of a country’s poverty reduction strategy..
+Related documentation requirements have been made more flexible, by allowing the first and subsequent program reviews to be completed as long as there is a valid poverty reduction strategy document covering the review dates in question.

-Quantitative conditions are used to monitor macroeconomic policy variables such as monetary aggregates, international reserves, fiscal balances, or external borrowing, based on the country’s program objectives.
+Quantitative conditions are used to monitor macroeconomic policy variables such as monetary aggregates, international reserves, fiscal balances, and external borrowing, reflecting the country’s program objectives.
 ECF-supported programs aim to safeguard social and other priority spending, including through explicit quantitative targets where possible.

 Program reviews by the IMF’s Executive Board play a critical role in assessing performance under the program and allowing the program to adapt to economic developments.
 Progress of the program, in particular against quantitative conditions and structural benchmarks, is assessed in the context of reviews.
-Reviews are scheduled at most six months apart.
+Reviews are scheduled at most six months

 Highly concessional lending terms

-Financing under the ECF carries a zero interest rate through 2014, with a grace period of 5½ years, and a final maturity of 10 years.
+Financing under the ECF carries a zero interest rate at least through end-2018, with a grace period of 5½ years, and a final maturity of 10 years.
 On October 3, 2016, the Executive Board approved a modification of the mechanism governing interest rate setting of PRGT facilities and PRGT interest rates will remain at zero for as long and whenever global market rates are very low.
-The Fund reviews the level of interest rates for all concessional facilities under the PRGT every two years, with the next review expected to take place in end-2014
+The Fund reviews the level of interest rates for concessional facilities under the PRGT every two years, with the next review expected to take place before end-2018.

-Access norms provide general guidance and are used flexibly, representing neither ceilings nor entitlements.
-Norms are set at 120 percent of quota per arrangement, or 75 percent of quota if the country’s total concessional credit outstanding is 100 percent of quota or above.
+1 Access norms provide general guidance and are used flexibly, representing neither ceilings nor entitlements.
+Norms are set at 90 percent of quota per three-year arrangement, or 56.25 percent of quota if the country’s total concessional credit outstanding is 75 percent of quota or above.
 For countries whose outstanding concessional credit is above 150 percent of quota, the norms do not apply, and access is guided by consideration of the cumulative access limit of 225 percent of quota, the expectation of future need for Fund support, and the repayment schedule.